Planning a 4 day Yosemite itinerary can feel overwhelming, especially with so many iconic hikes, viewpoints, and scenic drives to choose from.

 Upper Yosemite Falls is the tallest waterfall in North America at 2,425 feet high.
 You can easily see Yosemite Falls from numerous vantage points all throughout the park.
 So, you don’t have to hike nearly 3,000 feet up to enjoy the falls.

 The hike to the top isn’t for the faint of heart.
 If you do the hike, you won’t look at the falls the same way ever again.
 At least, I don’t look at the falls the same way.
 If you need some inspiration, my one daughter Cassidy, was 5 months pregnant and made it to the top.
 She was a beast!
 You can do it!!
-You can click on the link here to find out more about the hike to decide if it’s something you want to tackle.
+Make sure to check out my guide to find out more about the hike to decide if it’s something you want to tackle.

 Eat at Base Camp Eatery